amoshochman/titanic-flask/README.md

 ### A web app made with Flask, SQLAlchemy, SQLite

-In order to run, execute "python app.py".
-In config.ini file, the value for DATA can be either "csv" or "db"
+In order to run, simply execute "python app.py".

-We could split the code into more files but being the shortness of it (~100 lines) I decided to keep it like this to not-overkill.
+The value for _DATA -> source_ in config.ini file can be either "csv" or "db"